bml-research/data_analysis_bml/dnaj/dnaj_01.md

 ## What we want to do: Finalize cloning and screening of the entire DNAJC subfamily

 We would like to complete our study of the chaperone family by cloning and screening the DNAJC family members.
 While some members like DNAJC5 and DNAJC13 are well-documented, the majority of the DNAJC subclass is understudied in neurodegeneration research.
 Up till now, no systematic, comprehensive screening to rank the relative potency of the DNAJC family was performed.
 Consequently, it remains unknown if these less-studied DNAJC proteins possess unique or superior abilities to suppress mutant Huntingtin toxicity.

+The project consists of the following steps:

+- Cloning all ~30 members.
+Some are already cloned (see table 1).
+- Slot blot screen with Q119-YFP to investigate anti-aggregation potential.
+- Collaboration with the UMCG UMIC center the screen for suppression of aggregation based on Q119-YFP fluorescence and aggregate formation.
+This will be based on IncuCyte system or Zeiss CD7.

 *<sub>Table 1.
 Overview of cloned DNAJC members in the pcDNA5 FRT/TO vector system.</sub>*